Anti-aircraft guns fight back against World War Two enemy aircraft

 I understand that the anti-aircraft guns of the time were not very effective.
 They were, after all, trying to hit a moving target at a distance.
 Apparently, though, they gave the civilians on the ground some sense of security.

 Recollections of gun batteries, anti-aircraft guns and ack acks

 I was too young to understand much about how Britain fought back during World War Two air raids.
 The following recollections come from people just a few years older than me.

-During the blitz, there was an Ack Ack gun battery and most nights when they fired, it was more scary than the bombing.
-A great source of shrapnel for the kids but too dangerous to be out during a raid.
+During the blitz, there was an Ack Ack gun battery near us and most nights when they fired, it was more scary than the bombing.
+A great source of shrapnel for the kids but too dangerous to be out there during a raid.

 Listening to gun battery fire passes the time in air raids

 One of the ways of passing time in our so-called 'shelter' was to count the number of bangs created by the gun firing from a gun battery about 500 yards from us.

 A thrill for child at a gun battery site

 Around 1943 I was taken to see the gun in the gun battery near us.
 I was totally thrilled to be invited to sit on the gunner's chair and pretend to fire it.